Dr-Terrible/go-overlay/README.md

-   If you have questions about how to write the short / long descriptions, please read these blog articles: [How to Write a Commit Message](http://chris.beams.io/posts/git-commit), [5 Useful Tips For A Better Commit Message](https://robot.thoughtbot.com/5-useful-tips-for-a-better-commit-message).
+   If you have questions about how to write the short / long descriptions, please read these blog articles: [How to Write a Commit Message](http://chris.beams.io/posts/git-commit), [5 Useful Tips For A Better Commit Message](https://robots.thoughtbot.com/5-useful-tips-for-a-better-commit-message).
 Both of them are excellent resources for learning how to write a well-crafted git commit message.
 If your commit references one or more GitHub issues, always end your commit message body with _See #1234_ or _Fixes #1234_ (replace 1234 with the desired GitHub issue ID).
 5. GPG signing your changes is a good idea, but not mandatory.
-6. Push your changes to your branch in your fork and then submit a [pull request](https://help.github.com/send-pull-requests) agains this repository.
+6. Push your changes to your branch in your fork, and then submit a [pull request](https://help.github.com/send-pull-requests) agains this repository.
 7. Comment in the pull request when you are ready for the changes to be